Ideolys/kitten-mq/README.md

   requeueLimit    : 5,    // limit of requeues for one packet requeueInterval : 100   // requeue interval in seconds

-  // Rights
-  rules    : [
+  // OPTIONAL: Rights management of channels rules    : [
     {
-      client        : 'easilys-*',                         // if * is used, it auto accept new clients which match this client name (only easilys is concerned) autoAccept    : true,                                //
+      client        : 'easilys-*',                         // if * is used, it auto accepts new clients which match this client name (only easilys is concerned) autoAccept    : true,                                //
       read          : ['!invoice/*', 'public_message/*'],  // syntax is: endpoint/version/id, endpoint/version/* or endpoint/*
                                                            // "!" means the client cannot listen on *.
 It must listen on a specific channel name